 The unknown is a scary place, so much so that often we spend so much time worrying about all the bad things that can happen, we forget to look for the good things that might happen.
 Or, we can spend so much time worrying that we don’t take action to stop the bad thing happening, and it can become a self-fulfilling prophecy.

-I have a long standing background working with businesses.
-I have worked alongside a number of businesses helping them with risk management and change management.
+I have a long standing background working with businesses; and have worked alongside a number of businesses helping them with risk management and change management.
 I know that fundamentally change can be difficult, as can trying to foresee the risks that change brings and how to overcome them.

 We can’t always control what happens to us.
-We can, however, control how we handle the change.
-We are in a position to take charge of protecting and insulating our businesses.
+But we can, however, control how we handle the change, and we are in a position to take charge of protecting and insulating our businesses.

 We all know that one of the key things any business should be doing is looking after their customers and now is the time to revisit the importance of this if you are not doing so already.
 Keeping your existing customers, both deaf and hearing, close, will be ever more essential in these turbulent times.